wayword-io/wayword-js/README.md

 # About

 The Wayword algorithm uses H3 to convert geographical coordinates to an H3 index.
-The H3 index is then translated into a non-unique base 7 number, which is then combined with 1 of 122 different numbers corresponding to H3 hexagon bases (resolution 0) to produce a unique base 10 number for the hexagon (or pentagon, technically, though there are not many).
+The H3 index is then translated into a non-unique base 7 number, which is then shuffled and combined with 1 of 122 different numbers corresponding to H3 hexagon bases (resolution 0) to produce a unique base 10 number for the hexagon (or pentagon, technically, though there are not many).
 The base 10 number can be thought of a non-hierarchical index for cells on resolution 14.

 The unique base 10 number is then converted into a unique base 43576 number associated with a list of 43576 'words' acting as digits, using the following algorithm: